finos/common-cloud-controls/Readme.md

 - **Duplication Reduction** - Focused on ensuring that the CCC standard does not duplicate existing standards.
 - **Taxonomy** - Focused on defining the taxonomy of cloud services that will be covered by the standard.
 - **Delivery** - Focused on the delivery of the CCC standard for use downstream by FS firms and CSPs.

+Work is done in the open, with all meetings and decisions documented in the project GitHub repository.

 ## Get Involved with FINOS Common Cloud Controls